pyrmont/argy-bargy/api.md

 ### Subcommands

-The `subcommands` struct contains keys that are strings and values that are struct.
-Each key is the name of the subcommand.
+The `subcommands` tuple is a series of key-value pairs.
+Each key is a string and each value is a struct.
+The key is the name of the subcommand.
 The struct includes the same keys as the `config` struct used in `parse-args`.
 A `:help` key can be provided and is used in the listing of subcommands.

 ### Return Value